apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/using_devtools.md

 The `document.querySelector()` function looks for a specific element in the whole HTML `document`, so if we called it with `h3`, it would find the first `<h3>` node in the `document`.
 Luckily we can also use this function to look for elements within an element.

-There's a similar function called <a href="https://javascript.info/searching-elements-dom#querySelectorAll" target="_blank">`querySelectorAll()`</a> that returns an array of all the elements matching the selector - not just the first one.
+There's a similar function called [`querySelectorAll()`](https://javascript.info/searching-elements-dom#querySelectorAll) that returns an array of all the elements matching the selector - not just the first one.
 We will use this function to grab all the elements holding our sought after data.

-> Learn more about `Arrays` <a href="https://javascript.info/array" target="_blank">in this tutorial</a>.
+> Learn more about `Arrays` in [this tutorial](https://javascript.info/array).

 Let's find the parent element of all of the products, which matches the selector `div.grid.gap-6`, select it with `document.querySelector()`, then find all of the product elements.